 Avoid Leading Questions

 A leading question is a type of question that influences respondents to answer in a specific manner based on how they are presented.
-If the sugar price is increased, you don’t need to ask about the inflation.
+For example, “Don’t you think the government is doing a poor job managing inflation?”
 Do not suggest an answer; avoid Yes/No and either / or answers, and remove biased language.

 Avoid Loaded Questions